Resolving Speed and Encoding Bottlenecks in Fast Heteromeric Self-Assembly: Model setup

 We consider a set of $N\gg1$ component species labeled $i=1,\ldots,N$; see Fig.~\ref{fig:sketch}A. Each component corresponds to a tile with a fixed orientation on a square lattice, that can bind with its neighbors.
 All tiles have the usual nearest-neighbor binding sites (north, n; south, s; east, e; west, w), and some tiles may have additional next-nearest-neighbor binding sites (north-east, ne; north-west, nw; south-east, se; south-west, sw).
 The components are held at fixed chemical potentials, $\mu_i=\mu$, and may self-assemble into $S\ge1$ heteromeric square target structures of side length $\ell=\sqrt N$.
 Each target corresponds to a reshuffling of all $N$ species, so $S$ quantifies the degree of promiscuity.
 Crucially, reuse of components across different structures compromises the reliability of self-assembly, a phenomenon previously described as multifarious~\cite{Murugan_PNAS15, Sartori20,Osat23}.

-To study retrieval of a structure, we model growth from a nucleation seed as a boundary-driven process, in which components bind/unbind at lattice locations $\mathbf x = (x, y)$ of a single boundary of the assembly~\cite{Whitelam14,Nguyen16}; see Fig.~\ref{fig:sketch}B as well as SI Sec.~\ref{sec.SI-Methods}.
-The perpendicular lattice direction has periodic boundary conditions.
+To study retrieval of a structure, we model growth from a nucleation seed as a boundary-driven process, in which components bind/unbind at lattice locations $\mathbf x = (x, y)$ of a single boundary of the assembly~\cite{Whitelam14,Nguyen16}; see Fig.~\ref{fig:sketch}B as well as~\cite{SM} Sec.~\ref{sec.SI-Methods}.
+The perpendicular lattice direction has periodic boundary conditions connecting the lattice locations $x=\ell$ to $x=1$.
 This setup corresponds to a quasi-2D assembly process.
 The rates $k_i^\pm$ for adding and removing component $i$ at $\mathbf x$ depend on the identity of the components in the neighborhood $\mathcal N_{\bf x}$, which we write as a 7-dimensional vector: $\mathcal N_{\bf x}=(i_{\rm ne}, i_{\rm n},\dots,i_{\rm se})$; see Fig.~\ref{fig:sketch}C for examples.
 (The eastern neighbor is not taken into account since components with an eastern neighbor are not part of the boundary.)
 To enable fast and reliable self-assembly of multiple targets, we encode structures in the binding kinetics, instead of the energetics.
-Following earlier work on polymerization~\cite{Benoist25,Sartori13,Bennett79}, we define
+Following earlier work on polymerization~\cite{Benoist25_SA,Sartori13,Bennett79}, we define

-In this expression, $\delta$ is a kinetic discrimination parameter that quantifies differences in kinetic barriers, and $r_i(\mathcal{N}_{\bf x})$ counts the number of neighbors in $\mathcal N_{\bf x}$ that also neighbor $i$ at the corresponding relative locations in any target structure (not necessarily the one being assembled); see SI for explicit expression.
+In this expression, $\delta$ is a kinetic discrimination parameter that quantifies differences in kinetic barriers, and $r_i(\mathcal{N}_{\bf x})$ counts the number of neighbors in $\mathcal N_{\bf x}$ that also neighbor $i$ at the corresponding relative locations in any target structure (not necessarily the one being assembled); see~\cite{SM} for explicit expression.
 Thus, binding of $i$ at location $\bf x$ creates $r_i(\mathcal{N}_{\bf x})$ bonds.
 Note that, since $k_i^+/k_i^-=\exp(\mu)$, the free-energy change due to growth contains no structural information, unlike in Refs.~\cite{Sartori20, Murugan_PNAS15, Chen25, Bisker18, Bupathy22, Holmes-Cerfon25}.
-Instead, Eq.~\eqref{eq:rates} accelerates addition/removal events that are consistent with target neighborhoods, so the structures are kinetically encoded; see schematics in Fig.~\ref{fig:sketch}D.
+Instead, Eq.~\eqref{eq:rates} accelerates addition/removal events that are consistent with target neighborhoods, so the structures are kinetically encoded; see schematics in Fig.~\ref{fig:sketch}D. In~\cite{SM} Sec.~\ref{sec.SI-coop-AF}, we show how Eq.~\eqref{eq:rates} can be interpreted within a simple framework combining kinetic cooperativity and assembly factor catalysis.